dillonkearns/gitbook-elm-graphql/chapter1.md

 }
 ```

+The Selection Set `{ name }` tells GraphQL to give you just the name for the `viewer` \(logged in user\).

+In fact, any top-level query itself is nothing more than a selection set in GraphQL \(in this case, the selection itself has an object in it so we need a nested selection set to tell it we just want the viewer's name\).

+The `{ myUsername }` part is called a selection set.
+Since the `myUsername` field is just a simple String, it ends there.
 When defining `SelectionSet`s in Elm, you get more precise type error messages when you break off small pieces into constants as you go.
 Let's walk through the process of building up the `currentUser` example above with `elm-graphql`.

 ```haskell
 query : SelectionSet notSureYet RootQuery